evanharmon/in-mono/headspace/aws/aws-vpc-subnets.md

 - create an egress-only internet gateway (IGW) in public subnet
 - add the IPv6 all `::/0` and point to egress-only IGW

+## Intra subnets
+these are specific subnets with NO internet access - not even egress thru NAT.
+Helpful for lambda or other things that should ONLY be communicating inside VPC